Faster Randomized Methods for Orthogonality Constrained Problems: Sketched Iterative FDA

 \subsection{Randomized Preconditioning for FDA}

-The bound on the condition number in Theorem \ref{thm:LDAHessiantheorem} decomposes two components: the first, $\kappa_{{\bf FDA}}^{\star}$, depends only on the FDA problem (and its formulation as an Riemannian optimization problem). $\kappa_{{\bf FDA}}^{\star}$ depends on both the gap between the $p+1$ largest generalized eigenvalues, and on the diagonal elements of $\matN$, which are parameters of the optimization problem.
+The bound on the condition number in Theorem \ref{thm:LDAHessiantheorem} decomposes two components: the first, $\kappa_{{\bf FDA}}^{\star}$, depends only on the FDA problem (and its formulation as a Riemannian optimization problem). $\kappa_{{\bf FDA}}^{\star}$ depends on both the gap between the $p+1$ largest generalized eigenvalues, and on the diagonal elements of $\matN$, which are parameters of the optimization problem.
 The dependence on the gap almost always appears in problems of this form, since the more the generalized eigenvalues associated with the FDA weight vectors we search for are distinct it is easier to distinguish between them.
-The second component, $\kappa\left(\ldaB,\matM\right)$, measures how close the preconditioner defined metric approximates the natural metric for the constraints.
-The preconditioner, which minimizes the bound is $\matM=\ldaB$.
-However, using $\matM=\ldaB$ requires explicitly computing $\matS_{\w}$ which costs $O(nd^{2})$ arithmetic operations.
+The second component, $\kappa\left(\ldaB,\matM_{\matW^{\star}}\right)$, measures how close the preconditioner, which defines the Riemannian metric, approximates $\ldaB$.
+A preconditioner that minimizes the bound in Theorem \ref{thm:LDAHessiantheorem} is such that $\matM_{\matW^{\star}}=\ldaB$.
+However, using that preconditioner requires explicitly computing $\ldaB$ which takes $O(nd^{2})$ arithmetic operations.
 As for the CCA problem, direct methods for solving FDA require $\Theta(nd^{2})$ arithmetic operations as well (exact solution requires finding the inverse of $\ldaB$ and then finding the eigenvalues and corresponding eigenvectors of $(\ldaB)^{-1}\mat{S_{B}}$).
-Thus, we want $\matM$ to approximate $\ldaB$, while allowing a cheap factorization which is satisfied by our proposed randomized preconditioning approach.
+Thus, we want $\matM_{\matW}$ to approximate $\ldaB$ at the optimum, while allowing a cheap factorization which is satisfied by our proposed randomized preconditioning approach.

-We propose to design the preconditioner in the following way: $\matM$ approximates $\matSw+\lambda\matI_{d}=\hat{\matX}^{\T}\hat{\matX}+\lambda\matI_{d}$ via a matrix sketching procedure for $\hat{\matX}$ as described in Section \ref{sec:rand-precond}.
+We propose to design the preconditioner in the following way: $\matM_{\matW}\coloneqq\matM$ approximates $\ldaB=\hat{\matX}^{\T}\hat{\matX}+\lambda\matI_{d}$ via a matrix sketching procedure for $\hat{\matX}$ as described in Section \ref{sec:rand-precond}.
 A full description of a randomized preconditioned algorithm for FDA with warm-start appears in Algorithm \ref{alg:LDAopt}.
 The following corollary summarize our theoretical results regarding the proposed algorithm.
-Note that \noun{CountSketch} can possibly be replaced with other sketching transforms, and Riemannian CG can be replaced with any other Riemannian optimization methods, although the bound in the corollary might change.
-We delegate the proof to Appendix \ref{subsec:proofcorLDA}.
+Note that \noun{CountSketch} can possibly be replaced with other sketching transforms (such as SRHT), and Riemannian CG can be replaced with any other Riemannian optimization methods, although the bound in the corollary might change.
+The proof is in Appendix \ref{subsec:proofofcorLDA}.